Allegheny-Computer-Science-112-S2018/cs112-S2018-lab8-starter/README.md

 learn more about iterative algorithms by reviewing Section 1.5.2.
 Please note that this assignment will also require you to read and use Java classes that contain a test suite.
-Specifically, the programmer is responsible for learning how to run and extend a test suite written in the JUnit testing framework, as explained in Section 1.9.
+Specifically, the programmer is responsible for learning how to run and understand a test suite written in the JUnit testing framework, as explained in Section 1.9.
 As verified by [Checkstyle](https://github.com/checkstyle/checkstyle), the source code for all of the Java classes must adhere to all of the requirements in the [Google Java